Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 As a result, won't install the development dependencies of your application, if any.

-If, for some reason, you would like to run your application with these development dependencies installed (e.g. to debug your app), please set the `COMPOSER_DEV` environment variable to `true`.
+Set the `COMPOSER_DEV` environment variable to `true` if you would like to run your application with these development dependencies installed (e.g. to debug your app).

 In addition to the `--[no-]dev` flag, the platform always runs `composer install` with the `--prefer-dist` and `--optimize-autoloader` flags.